Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles: Convergence of UST in quads

 In summary, the driving function of $\hat{\eta}^L$ is the same as the one for $\hSLE_8$ as a whole process.
 This completes the proof. \end{proof} As a consequence of Theorem~\ref{thm::ust_hsle}, we have the following. \begin{corollary} Fix a quad $(\Omega; a, b, c, d)$.
 The process $\eta\sim \hSLE_8$ in $\Omega$ from $a$ to $d$ with marked points $(b, c)$ has the following properties: It is almost surely generated by continuous curve and $\eta\cap [bc]=\emptyset$ almost surely.
 Moreover, it is reversible: the time-reversal of $\eta$ has the law of $\hSLE_8$ in $\Omega$ from $d$ to $a$ with marked points $(c, b)$. \end{corollary}

 \begin{proof} We may assume that $\partial\Omega$ is $C^1$ and simple.
-Note that, if the conclusion holds under such assumption, the conclusion would also hold for a general quad with locally connected boundary via conformal image.
+Note that, if the conclusion holds under such assumption, it would also hold for a general quad with locally connected boundary via conformal mapping.